Bob and Ellen Stamps Community House

 - The chapel is not a play area.
 Children must be accompanied by an adult to be in the chapel.

-- The chapel is NOT reserved for an adult events.
+- The chapel is for children’s events only.

 Community House Equipment and Amenities

 The equipment in the Community House is there to be used.
 However, please respect and care for all equipment, knowing that many others will also be using it.
 Please do not use equipment if you are unsure of how it works.
 Contact the Community Formation Office and we will happily show you the proper use of all the equipment.

 - Use of the kitchen requires thorough cleaning when finished.
 No leftover food may be stored in the kitchen.
 Food stored in the kitchen will be removed without notice.